pudly/schmopera-hugo/content/articles/dead-man-walking-makes-its-minnesota-opera-debut.md

 date = "2018-01-29T17:43:00-05:00"
 lastmod = "2018-01-29T21:42:00-05:00"
 publishDate = "2018-01-29T20:59:00-05:00"
-slug = "dead-man-walking-makes-its-minnesota-opera-debut"
-title = "Dead Man Walking makes its Minnesota Opera debut"
+short_description = "There were ominous prison guards lurking above the action throughout the whole opera, and a confusing element of the set was the huge American flag, which hung above center stage.
+What was the message?
+That Americans are the only ones who deal with capital punishment?" slug = "dead-man-walking-makes-its-minnesota-opera-debut" title = "Dead Man Walking makes its Minnesota Opera debut"
 +++